-The induction training will cover:
+[Updated] The induction training will cover:

-- The Child Protection and Safeguarding Policy. - The Staff Code of Conduct. - Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate). - The Anti-bullying Policy - The Behaviour Policy. - Attendance Policy (includes Children Missing in Education) - Appropriate child protection and safeguarding training, including online safety training. - Information about the role and identity of the DSL and deputy DSLs.
+- · The Child Protection and Safeguarding Policy - The Staff Code of Conduct - · Part one of 'Keeping children safe in education' (KCSIE) (or Annex A, if appropriate) - The Behaviour Policy - The Attendance Policy, including the safeguarding response to children who are absent from education. - [Updated] Appropriate child protection and safeguarding training, including online safety training which, amongst other things, includes an understanding of expectations, applicable roles and responsibilities in relation to filtering and monitoring. - · Information about the role and identity of the DSL and deputy DSLs.